RajlaxmiMeshram/Banking-System-Spark-Foundation/README.md

   1. Java for all the backend workings.
   2. Servlets & JSPs for the total functionalities.
   3. HTML5/CSS3 and JavaScript for the frontend development.
-  4. Eclipse and VSCode frammeworks.
+  4. Eclipse and VSCode IDEs.
   5. MySQL for the database management of the project data.